 It's time to look at some cartographic components of our map, including map elements, symbolization, and customization.
 When creating a web map, one of the key components is styling your elements to provide proper symbolization for your data.
 This increases legibility for users and can give your map an appealing, custom design.
 Elements that can be custom designed include thematic layers (points, lines, and polygons), basemaps (tile layers), interactive features (the components of the map that allow for user interaction), and legends and supplemental information (such as supplemental prose and titles).

-This lab, let us make a web map of cell towers in Oregon.
+This lab, we will make a web map of cell towers in Oregon.
 To do that, we collected all the county boundaries from Oregon Explorer, and the national distribution of cell towers from Map Cruzin.
 To get a visual, this is what we are going to make today.